-Prior to kick off, the teams observed a minute's silence to mark the 30th anniversary of the Bradford City fire disaster.
+Prior to kick off, the teams observed a minute's silence to mark the forthcoming 30th anniversary of the Bradford City fire disaster.

 The hosts registered the afternoon's first opportunity when Craig Gardner's driven ball across the face of goal narrowly evaded Chris Brunt and Victor Anichebe.